 As it turned out, the two had gotten engaged back in November and announced the event on Facebook.
-I had seen them every week for months and did not know they were engaged.
+I had seen them every week since then and did not know they were engaged.
 I did notice one evening she was wearing a ring but thought nothing of it (much less noticed what finger it was on).
 I know girls who wear rings because they like to wear rings.
 Promise and purity rings also exist.
 When she said they had been engaged for months, I was genuinely surprised.
-“At least tell me you know that person over there is pregnant!” she insisted.
+“At least tell me you know [another lady in the church] is pregnant!” she insisted.
 That I did know, but I didn’t have to heart to tell her that I only knew because I overheard the lady talking about it two weeks before.
-I can safely assume she had announced the event on Facebook and obviously, I missed it.
-The boy’s dad, who had been there the whole time, interjected at this time.
-“Sounds like you need to get a Facebook account again.”
+I can safely assume she had announced the event on Facebook and, obviously, I missed it.
+The dad of the little kid whose shoes I had been tying this whole time, had been sitting there listening to two two minute exchange.
+At that moment he interjected “Sounds like you need to get a Facebook account again.”

 I recount these tedious and boring events in my life because they show the impact social media has on society.
 Despite the well-documented issues, social media has succeeded in its original mission: to bring us closer together and allow us to communicate more easily.
 In hindsight, such a shift was bound to happen.
 As the Internet became increasingly available to access, it was only a matter of time before someone would have the idea of leveraging it to enable communication on a massive scale.
 Social media has increased the availability of information and lowered the barriers to communication, particularly in rural areas of the United States where one may have to drive over an hour one way to the nearest Walmart.
 The people I associate with are spread across the entire state, with the people I’m closest to living an hour from me.
 Being able to access Facebook, Instagram, Twitter, and other social media platforms from my pocket at a moment’s notice and contact anyone I desire is a huge boon.